-It is often necessary for us to value the capacity contribution of resource opportunities outside the context of the IRP (for example, when we value the capacity contribution of energy conservation in our Conservation Potential Assessment).
-Our preferred approach to do so would be to base our assumptions, but the absence of a transparent market for capacity makes estimating a market value difficult at best.
+It is often necessary for us to value the capacity contribution of resources outside the context of the IRP (for example, when we value the capacity contribution of energy conservation in our Conservation Potential Assessment).
+Our preferred approach to do so would be to base our assumptions on market indicative values, but the absence of a transparent market for capacity makes it difficult to estimate a market value.
 The 2022 IRP identifies a marginal supply-side resource that can be used to value the capacity contribution of resources like energy conservation in the event that insufficient market data are available.
-While our preferred resource strategy is to acquire demand response, our IRP analysis suggests that our lowest-cost and least risk supply-side alternative would be battery storage.
+While our preferred resource strategy is to acquire demand response, our IRP analysis suggests that our lowest-cost and least risk supply-side alternative would be utility-scale battery storage.